temporal-community/temporal-spring-ai/README.md

 ## Note

-This is an experimental project I mostly worked on during evening and weekends, it contains lots of TODOs and is not production ready.
-It is meant to be a proof of concept and a starting point for a conversation starter.
+This is an experimental project, it contains lots of TODOs and is not production ready.
+It is meant to be a proof of concept and a conversation starter to gauge interest.

-This project contains both the Temporal + Spring AI integration and a sample application that uses it to build a simple chat bot that can answer questions with a very small set of tools.
+This project contains both the Temporal + Spring AI integration and a sample application that uses it to build a simple chatbot that can answer questions with a very small set of tools.

 ## Getting Started